InfiniBand vs Ethernet for Multi-Node LLM Fine-Tuning

 Shared storage Azure Managed Lustre, 8 TiB, mounted at /lustre

-InfiniBand mode (NCCL_IB_DISABLE=0): NCCL uses RDMA over 8× 400 Gb/s InfiniBand links.
-Data moves directly between GPU memory across nodes without touching the CPU — this is the gold standard for GPU cluster interconnects.
+InfiniBand mode (NCCL_IB_DISABLE=0): NCCL uses RDMA over 8× 400 Gb/s InfiniBand links via the Azure RDMA network plugin.
+Data moves directly between GPU memory across nodes without CPU involvement.
+Measured aggregate bandwidth: ~392 GB/s between 2 nodes.

-Everything else — FSDP configuration, model, batch size, sequence length — is identical between the two modes.
-The only variable is the NCCL_IB_DISABLE environment variable.
+Everything else — FSDP configuration, model, batch size, sequence length, number of training steps — is identical between the two modes.
+The only variable is the network transport.

 In my previous post, I used a 3-node cluster without shared storage.
 Each node needed a local copy of the model, distributed via rsync.
 This was manageable at 3 nodes with a 7B model (14 GB per copy), but doesn’t scale: